Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 irrespective of the maximum speeds permitted by law, any person who drives a vehicle on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person shall be guilty of reckless driving.”

-The wording of this statute allows for a catch-all; If your driving does not fit into a specified category, law enforcement officers can still arrest you or give you a reckless driving ticket if they think it was warranted.
-In many situations, whether you are charged or given a Virginia reckless driving ticket depends on the specific law enforcement officer who pulled you over.
+The wording of this statute allows for a catch-all: If your driving does not fit into a specified category, law enforcement officers can still arrest you or give you a reckless driving ticket if they think it was warranted.
+In many situations, whether you are charged or given a reckless driving ticket in Virginia depends on the specific law enforcement officer who pulled you over.

 Other behaviors that are considered reckless driving in Virginia include: